llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

 <figurecaption>Figure: Axom components, highlighting Sidre</figurecaption>
 </div>

-Sidre, a core component of Axom, was designed for efficiently storing and organizing simulation data in memory using hierarchical structures.
-It manages a tree-like organization through a central `DataStore`, which contains a hierarchy of directories (`Group`) and files (`View`).
+Sidre was designed for efficiently storing and organizing simulation data in memory using hierarchical structures.
+It manages a tree-like organization through a central `DataStore`, which contains a hierarchy of Groups and Views.

 ### Key concepts in Sidre